dannygwardle/dannygw/content/authors/admin/_index.md

 I am currently a casual academic tutor at the University of Adelaide.
 In 2021, I completed a Master of Philosophy degree.
 My MPhil thesis consisted of three papers discussing and defending a form of perdurantism.
 I also discussed how perdurantists ought to respond to some issues arising from philosophy of language and non-relativistic quantum mechanics.
 Before that, I completed a Bachelor of Arts (Advanced) at the same university.

-Currently, I am an Ordinary Member of the Australasian Association of Philosophy (AAP) Postgraduate Committee.
-In 2020, I was the Convenor.
+I am an Ordinary Member of the Australasian Association of Philosophy (AAP) Postgraduate Committee.
+In 2020, I was the Convenor of that committee.

 Broadly speaking, I am interested in analytic metaphysics.
 I am also interested in topics at the intersection of metaphysics, philosophy of physics, and philosophy of language.
 I am currently working on preparing some of my MPhil work for publication.